Tell Arbid

-Tell Arbid is an ancient Near East archaeological site in the Khabur River Basin region of Al-Hasakah Governorate, Syria.
-It is located 45 km south of Tell Mozan, the site of ancient Urkesh.
+Tell Arbid is an ancient Near East archaeological site in the Khabur River Basin region of Al-Hasakah Governorate, Syria, about 50 kilometers north northeast of modern Al-Hasakah.
+It is located 45 kilometers south of Tell Mozan, the site of ancient Urkesh and about 15 kilometers from the site of Chagar Bazar.
+The Halafian site of Tell Arbid Abyad is a short distance away.

 History

-The history and identity of Tell Arbid have been emerging as the result of recent excavations.
-It is now clear that the most prosperous period for the ancient Arbid was the 3rd millennium BC.

-The site was heavily occupied during the Early Dynastic period that started c.
+The site was heavily occupied in the 3rd Millennium BC during the Early Dynastic period that started c.
 2900 BC, primarily during Ninevite 5 (2900-2600 BC).
 In northern Mesopotamia this is equivalent to the Early Jezirah I–II period.
 The ruins of an extensive city dated to the Ninevite 5 period cover almost the entire site.
+It was located between the largest centers of the region in the 3rd millennium BC: Tell Brak (ancient Nagar) and Tell Mozan (ancient Urkish).
 Other contemporary sites in this area of Khabur River basin are Hamoukar and Chagar Bazar.

-Later, the occupation continued during the Early Dynastic III period (Early Jezirah III, 2600-2350 BC).

 The site was occupied only sporadically in the Akkadian, Mitanni, Neo-Babylonian and the Hellenistic period.

 Archaeology

-History of research
+The site consists of a large main tell and four smaller mounds, together covering about 38 hectares with a height of around 30 meters.
+The main tell (with an area if around 12 hectares) consists primarily of Mittanni, Akkadian, Early Dynastic, and Ninevite 5 layers with the latter two including monumental buildings.

 The initial excavation of Tell Arbid was performed by a British Museum team led by M.E.L.
-Mallowan.
+Mallowan, opening 8 trenches and investigating a number of graves.
 The operation ran from 1934 to 1936.
-Items collected during the excavations ended up in the British Museum, the Institute of Archaeology Collections at University College London, the Ashmolean Museum in Oxford, and in Syria.
+Items collected, including a Halafian duck bead and Uruk period pottery sherds, during the excavations ended up in the British Museum, the Institute of Archaeology Collections at University College London, the Ashmolean Museum in Oxford, and at the National Museum of Aleppo in Syria (325 of which were later moved to a museum in Deir ez-Zor).
 A survey was done at the site in the 1990s by Bertille Lyonnet of the Centre National de Recherches Scientifiques in Paris.

-Since 1996, the site has been excavated by a Polish-Syrian team led by Piotr Bieliński from the Polish Centre of Mediterranean Archaeology University of Warsaw and Dr. Ahmad Serriyeh from Damascus University.
+For 15 seasons beginning in 1996 the site was excavated by a Polish-Syrian team led by Piotr Bieliński from the Polish Centre of Mediterranean Archaeology University of Warsaw and Dr. Ahmad Serriyeh from Damascus University.
 This work has continued through the 2010 season.

-During 2000 they were assisted by a joint American/Austrian team from the University of Vienna and Archeos Inc.
+During 2000 they were assisted by a joint American/Austrian team from the Oriental Institute of the University of Vienna and Archeos Inc led by Gebhard Seltz and David Nelson Gimbel which focused on the North slope.
+From 2008 to 2010 a team led by Rafal Kolinski excavated a cemetery area on the Eastern slope of the site.
+In the cemetery, dating from Middle Bronze II, a skeleton was found showing hallmarks from a lifetime of grain grinding labor.

-Archaeological discoveries

-Tell Arbid is a multicultural site.
-It comprises a large main tell and 4 smaller mounds, together covering about 38 hectares with a height of around 30 meters.
-The main tell consists primarily of Mittanni, Akkadian, Early Dynastic, and Ninevite 5 layers with the latter two including monumental buildings.

-In the Bronze Age, it was a medium-sized city located between the largest centers of the region in the 3rd millennium BC: Tell Brak (ancient Nagar) and Tell Mozan (ancient Urkish).
-It was inhabited from the Ninevite 5 period through the Hellenistic period, i.e., from about 2750 BC to the 2nd century BC.
-The main period of occupation occurred in the Bronze Age; the youngest remains – from the Neo-Babylonian and Hellenistic periods – are scarce.